Dr. Lau Siu Ling, Head Principal

 To capitalize on a golden opportunity

 Since the start of the school in 2002, Choi Kai Yau School has been promoting all-round education, bilingual teaching, the concept of “one student, one musical instrument” and the use of readers and novels as the main source of materials for teaching languages.
 We would like to thank our staff and parents for their effort, support and cooperation throughout this time.
-Our students’ success has confirmed our belief in education, made us the trail-blazers of education reform, given us hope for tomorrow, and turned our school into one that is well respected in the community.
+Our students’ success has confirmed our belief in education, has made us the trail-blazers of education reform, has given us hope for tomorrow and has turned our school into one that is well respected in the community.
 We will continue our effort and, by taking advantage of our privileged position, we will provide teachers and students of Hong Kong with a successful new route of learning.

 For the next few years the school will continue to develop.
 The teacher-student ratio is 1:10, with approximately 60% Western teachers and 40% Chinese teachers.
 The school is a cosmopolitan place where eastern culture meets western culture.
 Sharing a common vision, we aim to produce a generation of youngsters who accept challenges, have an enquiring mind, respect others and contribute to world peace.